College Wood Elementary School

 - Reading/Language Arts Proficiency Highest reading/language arts proficiency (Top 1%)

 - Diversity Most diverse schools (Top 20%)

-- College Wood Elementary School's student population of 728 students has stayed relatively flat over five school years.
+- College Wood Elementary School's student population of 743 students has declined by 9% over five school years.

 |Awards||Blue Ribbon School (2017)|